atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. `cd $MIBHOME`
 1. Create a new branch for your work: `git checkout -b initials-vendorname-description` (your initials, the vendor, a description)
 1. If necessary, `mkdir vendorname` (if the vendor is new)
-1. Bootstrap net-snmp with sufficient MAXTC: `EXTRAS/scripts/setmaxtc`
+1. Bootstrap net-snmp with custom configuration: `EXTRAS/scripts/setmaxtc`

     * _Run this **every** time.
 It will only be slow once, when building the apps._